shorebirdtech/website/src/pages/blog/simplified-pricing.md

 Today we’re announcing simplified pricing for Shorebird.
 We offer two plans: Free and Pro.

 Free
-Includes 5,000 patch installs per month
+- Includes 5,000 patch installs per month
+- Unlimited Apps
-Unlimited Apps.
-1 User
+- 1 User

 Pro
-$20 per month
+- $20 per month
-Includes 50,000 patch installs per month
+- Includes 50,000 patch installs per month
-Additional installs at $0.0004 per install, with configurable spending limit.
+- Additional installs at $0.0004 per install, with configurable spending limit
-Unlimited Apps.
-Unlimited Collaborators.
+- Unlimited Apps
+- Unlimited Collaborators

 Previously, Shorebird offered a variety of usage tiers.
 Customers told us this was confusing and harder to manage for apps with variable updating needs.
 So